adomi-io/odoo/README.md

 - 🔧 **Flexible Configuration:** Tweak your Odoo instance on the fly with environment variables and secret files—no rebuilds needed.
 - ☁️ **Cloud Native:** Seamlessly deploy across Amazon ECS, Kubernetes, Digital Ocean, and more.
 - 🏢 **Multi-Tenant Ready:** Perfect for SaaS/IaaS setups looking to support multiple Odoo tenants effortlessly.
-- 🌟 **Community Driven:** Built and maintained by a passionate community, ensuring continuous improvements and real-world usability.
 - 🔄 **Nightly Builds:** Stay current with the latest code pulled directly from the official Odoo GitHub repository.
 - 🧪 **Robust Testing:** Benefit from open, reliable unit tests that keep your deployments running smoothly.
 - 🛠️ **Easy Extension:** Quickly extend the container to integrate Odoo Enterprise or your custom modules.